 Cheese Vat Farm was by tradition a dairy farm, owned, we believe, at one point in its history by the Rowntree family.
 Built in the mid 19th Century on the site of what some old maps call “Cheese Fat Hall”, we think the farm at some time in the last 150 years produced cheese for the Cornborough Estates, as well as being a small Estate School House.

 This Holiday Property is a converted Granary over two floors with the large extension which used to be a piggery in a former life, and the whole forms two sides of an enclosed foldyard.
-It has been developed in a traditional style but with a contemporary twist.
+The Annex, also over two floors, used to be a hay barn.
+Both have been developed in a traditional style but with a contemporary twist.
 We have paid particular attention to detail and tried to keep as small a carbon footprint as possible within that remit.
 We would love to eventually plan on moving there ourselves.